shivika27-2/learning-resource-recommender/README.md

-# learning-resource-recommender
 # 📚 Personalized Learning Resource Recommender

 A machine learning project built as part of the **Fundamentals of AI and ML** course (BYOP Submission).
+This system identifies weak topics for students based on their scores and recommends targeted free learning resources.

 ---

 ## 📌 Problem Statement

 Students often do not know which topics they are weak in and where to find good resources to improve.
-Teachers also cannot always identify struggling students early enough to help them.

-This project solves that by asking a student to enter their scores across 6 topics.
-The system then automatically detects which topics are weak, classifies the severity of the weakness using a machine learning model, and recommends the best free learning resources for each weak topic.
+This project automates that process — the student enters their scores across 6 topics, and the system instantly detects weak areas, classifies severity using ML, and recommends the best free resources for each weak topic.

 ---